We all grew up watching and dreaming, wishing we’d get a call from MI5 to be an agent with a license to kill.

 In a quality suit bond feels bullet proof and is even being checked out by the lady behind him.

-Roger was a fan favorite as he brought an aspect of comedy to the roll of 007 he also brought bolder styles of suits with roll necks steel blues and box check wool blends to show bond has more than a closet of grey and black suits.
+Sir Roger Moore passed away sadly in May 2017 another legend of style lost.
+R.I.P He was a fan favourite as he brought an aspect of comedy to the roll of 007 he also brought bolder styles of suits with roll necks steel blues and box check wool blends to show bond has more than a closet of grey and black suits.
 As I’ve said many times the ability to mix and match your suits, dress them up and down means having multiple pieces in the wardrobe, We are sad to see a true legend pass away his impeccable style will never be forgotten a true style icon.

 George Lezenby was a model spotted in a barber shop by a member of the broccoli family who owns the bond franchise.
 He was asked to play the roll of 007 as he was seen to be the perfect fit for bond.